codeOfRobin/try-swift-talk/try!Swift.md

 ^ Let's do POP like all good swift programmers.
 And in our actual code, we’d update from a network client.
 In our tests, we’d just broadcast events and test for the indicator appearing.

 ^ In fact, there's nothing wrong with this approach.
-It's perfect, uses swift's tools and is also testable.
+It's perfect, uses swift's paradigms and is also testable.

 ^ One Problem though